Case Study - City of Chula Vista Land Use and Planning

 Existing Programs and Initiatives

 Chula Vista has curbside collection of yard trimmings and a pilot program for 600 homes allowing vegetative food scraps to be put into yard trimmings containers.
 This material is composted at the Otay Landfill.
-The majority of discarded materials are disposed at the Otay Landfill, which is scheduled for closure sometime in the 2025-2028 timeframe, though improved recycling efforts may extend the operation for another few years.
+The majority of discarded materials are disposed at the Otay Landfill, which is scheduled for closure sometime between 2025-2028, though improved recycling efforts may extend the operation for another few years.
 The city has acquired 30 acres of landfill space for possible development of a composting facility when the landfill closes.
 Technology and processing options are being explored at this time.

 In 2010, the city council adopted Resolution No. 2010 043, allowing the use of city-owned vacant lands for community gardens and authorizing the city manager “to take any and all actions required to implement the creation of community gardens.”
 Shared composting space is required in community gardens for soil amendment production.